0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 !!! info

     Delegation is a long term commitment.
 When your tokens are delegated to a node operator, the tokens can be locked to node services.
 [See restrictions on tokens and rules of retrieval](../node-operations/node-payment-rewards-and-risks.md)

+Delegation is handled from the menus called **Your assets** and **Node operation** in the browser left sidebar.
+The menus are only visible when you are signed in.

 1. Go to [the assets menu](https://browser.partisiablockchain.com/assets)
 2. Sign in